CMPUT466-project/cmput466-project/README.md

 In each folder, you can see 10 folders, each categories got two folders, "category2" and "category".<br>

 What's the difference?<br>
-They got the same trainingX and trainingY, but they are using different test data, and word_dict will be different as well.<br>
+They have the same trainingX and trainingY, but they are using different test data, and word_dict is different as well.<br>

 <b>I suggest use all "category2" folders at this moment, it seems to have a more reasonable testset.</b>